zhiqiangxu/mondis/README.md

 ```

-See how you can make use of different key value databases in a universal way?
-Enjoy it!
+The above shows how to use the `key value database api`.

+The `document-oriented database api` is under active development, so keep tuned!